ArtiLuca/algorithms-and-puzzles/Advent of Code 2020/day05/README.md

     // iterate all
     for (int i = 0; i < (int)boardingPasses.size() - 2; i++) {

-        // if we find two seats that have ID exactly 1 empty seat between them if (boardingPasses[i+1].ID - boardingPasses[i].ID == 2) {
+        // if we find two seats that have IDs with exactly 1 missing ID in between if (boardingPasses[i+1].ID - boardingPasses[i].ID == 2) {

             // we found our seat, so we return